ocaml/v2.ocaml.org/site/learn/tutorials/99problems.md

 > ```
 > You may want to look at
 > [more efficient algorithms](http://link.springer.com/article/10.1007%2Fs10489-009-0200-0)
-> and implement them so you can solve the following within resonable time:
+> and implement them so you can solve the following within reasonable time:
 >
 > ```ocaml
 > solve [[14]; [1;1]; [7;1]; [3;3]; [2;3;2];